 Frome College is committed to providing a stable, structured and planned programme of advice and guidance with clear student outcomes.
 This is based on the Gatsby Benchmarks for Good Career Guidance.
 This is differentiated to suit the needs of each individual student.
-The current careers programme is delivered through a combination of methods, including PSHE lessons, careers cafe's, assemblies, presentations, employer visits and work experience.
+The current careers programme is delivered through a combination of methods, including PSHE lessons, tutor activities, careers talks, assemblies, presentations, employer visits and work experience.